 When a snake sheds its skin to grow a new layer of skin, this is an example of when the snake molts.

-Origin of moltMiddle English mouten (with unhistoric -l- after fault, in which the letter was orig. silent) < OE (be)mutian, to exchange < L mutare, to change: see mutate
+Origin of moltMiddle English mouten (with unhistoric -l- after fault, in which the letter was origin, originally silent) ; from Old English (be)mutian, to exchange ; from Classical Latin mutare, to change: see mutate